ConsultantJoe/Airline-POC/README.md

  - Visual Studio/Rider/VS.Code

 ### Setup
 Docker Desktop is not necessarily required but you would need to run Seq somewhere otherwise you will need to disable the Seq sink in  appsettings.
-You should be able to simply clone the project and run docker compose.
+You should be able to simply clone the project and run docker compose in Visual Studio.
 If everything went well the FlightSearch swagger will pop up in a browser.
 You can also access Seq using the standard Seq URL of http://localhost:5341.

 ### Running
-You can use any of the following city pares to return data from the service.
+You can use any of the following city pairs to return data from the service.
 The source JSON is located in data/Flights.json.
 - DEN to JFK
 - DEN to ORD
 - DEN to LAX